mikich-k2v/K2View-Academy/articles/34_JMX_statistics/02_JMX_infoformat.md

 #### MicroDBs

-Very useful information such as number of LUIs sync-ed, fetching times and sizes can be viewed here:
+This section displays very useful information like the number of LUIs synced, fetch times and sizes:

 ```mdb Cache Count```